Legal Interventions to Reduce Overdose Mortality: Naloxone Access Laws

 Opioid overdoses are typically reversible through the timely administration of the drug naloxone and the provision of emergency care.
 Access to naloxone and emergency treatment, however, is often limited by laws that pre-date the overdose epidemic and were developed for other purposes.
 In an attempt to reverse this increase in preventable overdose deaths, many states have recently amended those laws to increase access to emergency care for opiate overdose.

-This resource summarizes characteristics of naloxone access and Good Samaritan laws in 50 states and the District of Columbia.
+This resource summarizes characteristics of naloxone access in 50 states and the District of Columbia.